GLOBAL MARKETS-Asia shares sluggish after Wall Street's tech-inspired rally

 By Alun John and Chibuike Oguh

-HONG KONG/NEW YORK, Aug 18 (Reuters) - Asian stocks inched up on Tuesday as Sino-U.S. tensions weighed on optimism generated by Wall Street's tech-driven rally, while the dollar dropped against almost all major currencies.
+HONG KONG/NEW YORK, Aug 18 (Reuters) - Asian shares made cautious gains on Tuesday as the lift from Wall Street's tech-fueled rally was checked by investors' fresh concerns about Sino-U.S. tensions.

-The Trump administration announced on Monday it would further tighten restrictions on China's Huawei Technologies Co [RIC:RIC:HWT.UL], aimed at cracking down on its access to commercially available chips.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.19%, to sit not far short of its pre-pandemic late January high.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.43%, edging closer to its pre-pandemic late January high, though European markets were set to open slightly down as EUROSTOXX 50 futures STXEc1 eased 0.27% and FTSE futures FFIc1 fell 0.35%.

 E-Mini futures for the S&P 500 ESc1 were flat.

+The Trump administration announced on Monday it would further tighten restrictions on China's Huawei Technologies Co [RIC:RIC:HWT.UL], aimed at cracking down on its access to commercially available chips, a move set to disrupt global supply chains.

-The Nasdaq surged to a record high close on Monday and the S&P 500 approached its own record level, with both indexes lifted by technology stocks.
+However, sentiment was supported by the Nasdaq, which surged to a record high close on Monday and the S&P 500, which approached its own record level, both lifted by technology stocks.

-"We saw some strength in tech again with semiconductors driving the boat," Thomas Hayes, chairman at Great Hill Capital said of the U.S. rally.
+"It is likely for the rest of this year we will see a continued push into technology and technology related areas of the market," said Daniel Gerard, senior multi asset strategist at State Street Global Markets, based in Singapore.

+"In order for areas like energy or financial services to take off we need an economy that’s returning to normal."

 The U.S. dollar =USD softened against most currencies after disappointing manufacturing and mortgage data, Commonwealth Bank of Australia analyst Joseph Capurso wrote in a note.

-But moves were small ahead of Wednesday's release of the Federal Reserve minutes, with speculation that the Fed will adopt an average inflation target, which would seek to push inflation above 2% for some time.
+Moves were generally cautious ahead of Wednesday's release of the Federal Reserve minutes, with speculation that the Fed will adopt an average inflation target, which would seek to push inflation above 2% for some time.

-On the commodities front, oil prices edged lower on Tuesday, but still mostly held onto overnight gains after OPEC+ said the producer grouping was almost fully complying with output cuts.
+On the commodities front, oil prices edged lower on Tuesday, giving up a slice of their recent gains after OPEC+ said the producer grouping was almost fully complying with output cuts.

 Safe haven gold closed higher after Berkshire Hathaway also disclosed a stake in Toronto-based Barrick Gold Corp ABX.TO, one of the world's largest mining companies.